Shire of Towong

 The Shire of Towong is a local government area in the Hume region of Victoria, Australia, located in the north-east part of the state.
-It covers an area of 6675 km2 and in June 2018 had a population of 6,054.
+It covers an area of 6675 km2 and in August 2021 had a population of 6,223.

 It includes the towns of Corryong, Tallangatta, Cudgewa, Bethanga, Bellbridge, Walwa, Tintaldra and Towong.
-It was formed in 1994 from the amalgamation of the Shire of Tallangatta and Shire of Upper Murray.

 The Shire is governed and administered by the Towong Shire Council; its seat of local government and administrative centre is located at the council headquarters in Tallangatta, it also has a service centre located in Corryong.

-The Shire is named after an earlier shire, the Shire of Towong (1874–1920), which occupied the same region as the current LGA.
+History

+The first entity known as the "Shire of Towong" was formed in 1874.
+It occupied the same region as the modern LGA.
+In October 1920 the eastern part of the shire was severed to form the Shire of Upper Murray.
+No longer containing the Towong locality, the Shire of Towong was renamed the Shire of Tallangatta in 1974.

+As part of the substantial local government reforms of 1994, the Shire of Towong was created anew by amalgamating the Shires of Tallangatta and Upper Murray and is known as Towong Shire Council.

 Council

 Current composition

 The council is composed of five councillors elected to represent an unsubdivided municipality.

 Administration and governance

-The council meets in the council chambers at the council headquarters in the Tallangatta Municipal Offices, which is also the location of the council's administrative activities.
-It also provides customer services at both its administrative centre in Tallangatta, and its service centre in Corryong.
+The council meets in the council chambers at the council headquarters in the Tallangatta Municipal Offices as well as its offices in Corryong on alternating months.
+Tallangatta is the primary location of the council's administrative activities.
+It provides customer services at both its administrative centre in Tallangatta, the Tallangatta library and its service centre in Corryong.